Writing Workshops & Events

 Saturday, May 10, 9 am – noon. ($75)

 Creating Characters We Love to Hate with Jacqueline Sheehan

+Where would Harry Potter be without Voldemort?
+Gatsby without Buchanan or Atticus without Bob Ewell?
 Great bad-guys are just as important (if not more so) to good stories as protagonists.
+In fact, antagonists are often the most memorable characters in literature, without which, many best-selling stories would cease to exist.
 If your antagonist isn’t fully realized, your story will undoubtedly suffer.
 But what is an antagonist, exactly, and how do you create one that is not only a great foil but also a compelling and three-dimensional character in her own right?
-Spend a full day with best-selling author Jacqueline Sheehan sharpening the conflict in your fiction through that crucial, mysterious energy between protagonist and antagonist.
+Spend the morning with best-selling author Jacqueline Sheehan sharpening the conflict in your fiction through that crucial, mysterious energy between protagonist and antagonist.
 A finely drawn antagonist is the one who is neither wholly evil nor entirely good.
 When we tackle the beast of a fully fleshed antagonist, we involve the reader intimately, as well as increasing the tension in our stories.
-Saturday, April 19, 9:30 am – 4:30 pm ($125)
+Saturday, May 17, 9:00 am – 12:30 pm ($75)

 Jacqueline Sheehan is the New York Times bestselling author of Lost and Found, Now and Then, Picture This and Truth.
 She is the editor of the anthology, Women Writing in Prison, and has taught numerous workshops at Writers in Progress.